Hafeezsajad/Large-language-model-Assignment-/README.md

 # Large-language-model-Assignment-
 Assignment 3  Large language model
-### Sentiment Analysis on Amazon Reviews using RoBERTa
+📝 Sentiment Analysis on Amazon Reviews using RoBERTa
-## Introduction
-This project is based on sentiment analysis, which means identifying whether a text is positive or negative.

-In this project, Amazon product reviews are used to train and test sentiment classification models.
+📌 Project Overview

+This project focuses on sentiment analysis of Amazon product reviews.
+The goal is to automatically classify reviews as positive or negative.

-Two approaches are compared:
+Two different approaches are implemented and compared:

-A fine-tuned RoBERTa model
+Fine-tuned RoBERTa model (Transformer-based deep learning)

-A baseline machine learning model using TF-IDF and Logistic Regression
+TF-IDF + Logistic Regression (Baseline machine learning model)

-The purpose of this project is to show that transformer-based models perform better than traditional methods.
+This comparison helps demonstrate why transformer models perform better for text classification tasks.

-### Dataset
+📂 Dataset

-Dataset Name: Amazon Polarity Reviews
+The project uses the Amazon Polarity Reviews Dataset from Hugging Face.

-### Source: Hugging Face

-Classes:
+Dataset Details:

+Labels:

 0 → Negative review

 1 → Positive review

-## Data Used

-Training data: 100,000 reviews
+Training samples: 100,000

-Testing data: 20,000 reviews
+Test samples: 20,000

-The dataset is balanced, meaning both classes have similar numbers of samples.
+Dataset is approximately balanced between both classes

-### Methodology
+⚙️ Methodology

-## Data Preprocessing
+🔹 Data Preprocessing

-Review text is tokenized using RoBERTa tokenizer
+Text reviews are tokenized using the RoBERTa tokenizer

 Padding and truncation are applied

-Maximum sequence length is set to 128
+Maximum sequence length is set to 128 tokens

-Data is converted into PyTorch format
+Data is converted into PyTorch tensors

-## RoBERTa Model
+🔹 RoBERTa Model

 Model used: RoBERTaForSequenceClassification

 Number of output classes: 2

-The model is fine-tuned on the training dataset
+Fine-tuned using the Hugging Face Transformers library

-Training Settings
+Training Hyperparameters:

 Learning rate: 2e-5